lyndskg/eli5-chrome/README.md

 The extension sources its knowledge directly from the r/ELI5 subreddit, renowned for its community-driven ELI5 explanations that break down complicated subjects into easily digestible nuggets of knowledge.
 When hovering over a word/phrase, the extension provides a little drop-down widget containing the ELI5 definition.
 The widget promptly vanishes when the mouse moves away, ensuring an unobtrusive browsing experience.

-However, the wonders of ELI5 Explorer do not end there.
+However, the wonders of `eli5-chrome` do not end there.
 For terms that have already been queried on r/ELI5, the extension goes a step further by presenting snippets of the top-rated comments, curated through Reddit's "top" sorting mechanism.
 This ensures users receive insights from diverse perspectives and in-depth understanding of the term's context.

-But what about terms that have not been previously queried on r/ELI5?
-ELI5 Explorer does not leave users empty-handed.
+But what about terms that have not been previously queried on r/ELI5? `eli5-chrome` does not leave users empty-handed.
 Leveraging state-of-the-art Machine Learning (ML) techniques, the extension generates auto-generated pseudo-r/ELI5 explanations.
-Through data scraping and intelligent algorithms, ELI5 Explorer composes ELI5-style definitions, mimicking the subreddit's signature simplicity even for previously unexplored concepts.
+Through data scraping and intelligent algorithms, `eli5-chrome` composes ELI5-style definitions, mimicking the subreddit's signature simplicity even for previously unexplored concepts.

 ### Potential Use Cases and Applications:
-- **<ins>Media Playback</ins>:**
-  - Enhance audio volume when watching movies, videos, or listening to music.
-- **<ins>Video Conferencing</ins>:**
-  - Improve audio clarity during online meetings and conferences.
-- **<ins>Accessibility</ins>:**
-  - Assist users with hearing impairments by increasing the volume as needed.
-- **<ins>Noisy Environments</ins>:**
-  - Allow users to boost volume in loud or noisy surroundings.

 > Put
 > Shit